 - Leadership experience in research groups or projects (specify the job description, e.g. instructing postdoctoral researchers)

 Teaching merits should be carefully selected and presented as applicable.
-If necessary, teaching merits can be demonstrated with a separate teaching portfolio.

 - Pedagogical training and other demonstrated pedagogical expertise